gardener/gardener/docs/concepts/configuration.md

 The Gardener controller manager does only support one command line flag which should be a path to a valid configuration file.

 Please take a look at [this](../../example/20-componentconfig-gardener-controller-manager.yaml) example configuration.

+## Configuration file for Gardener scheduler
+The Gardener scheduler also only supports one command line flag which should be a path to a valid scheduler configuration file.

+Please take a look at [this](../../example/20-componentconfig-gardener-scheduler.yaml) example configuration.

+Information about the concepts of the gardener scheduler can be found [here](./scheduler.md)